KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Conclusion:** Damage boosts regarding reactions are additive with the multiplier from Elemental Mastery.

-### 4pc Thundering Fury Effect Only Works if the Holder Procs the Reaction
+### 4-Piece Thundering Fury Effect Only Works if the Holder Procs the Reaction

 **By:** Cenpi\#3224

-**The 4TF set effect adds 40% additional damage to electro-related reactions.
+**The 4TF set effect adds 40% additional damage to Electro-related reactions.
 In addition, everytime a reaction is proccd, the E CD is reduced by 1 second \(every 0.8s\).**

 **The question is whether or not the holder must be the one proccing the reaction as opposed to a support.**

-* For example, if Keqing has 4TF, applies electro, and Xiangling Guoba triggers overload, will this overload damage be increased by 40% or no?
+* For example, if Keqing has 4TF, applies Electro, and Xiangling Guoba triggers Overload, will this Overload damage be increased by 40% or no?
 * The answer is no. In order to benefit from the increased damage, Keqing must be the one triggering the reaction.
 * This also applies for the cooldown reduction effect; Keqing must be the one triggering in order to get the cooldown reduction.

 **Significance**

-* In solo PvE play, Keqing does NOT frequently trigger elemental reactions due to her high rate of application of electro.
+* In solo PvE play, Keqing does NOT frequently trigger Elemental reactions due to her high rate of application of Electro.
 * Therefore, Keqing does not significantly benefit from the 4 set thundering fury effect.

-### 4pc Thundering Fury’s 40% ReactionDMG Increase Works When Wearer is Off-Field
+### 4-Piece Thundering Fury’s 40% ReactionDMG Increase Works When Wearer is Off-Field

 **By:** Boesik\#3192, Cenpi\#3224, Lix-\#3417